|

 it was an assertion in a local exception file.

-For RPKI objects, uri provides the rsync URI of the ROA
+For RPKI objects, tal provides the name of the trust

 For assertions from local exceptions, path will provide